PapaRascal2020/exansive-code-kata/README.md

   * Non-alphanumeric characters do not need retaining for the output
 * Refer to chosen language documentation

-### For this scenario the candidate should:
-* **Demonstrate their solution through unit tests**
-* Talk openly about their approach
-* Start simple and work their way up to a more thorough solution

-### Expected outputs:
-_The candidate can demonstrate all of the following input / expected output pairings through the use of unit tests_

 Input (palindromes underlined) | Expected Output
 --- | ---